public interface Validator

 validation errors are encountered during calls to

-.
+validate.
 If the client application does not

 register a validation event handler before invoking the validate method,